-While the rewards of a subscription-based business model are appealing to our clients and to us, we also recognized that the transition to a subscription model would be disruptive, both to our financial reporting, since subscription revenues are required to be deferred and recognized over the lives of the subscriptions, and to our existing business model as clients transition from traditional delivery channels.
+While the rewards of a subscription-based business model are appealing to our clients and to us, we also recognized that the transition to a subscription model would be disruptive, both to our financial reporting, since, under current accounting rules applicable to us, subscription revenues are required to be deferred and recognized over the lives of the subscriptions, and to our existing business model as clients transition from traditional delivery channels.
 As expected, the transition to the subscription business model has been disruptive, especially to fiscal 2017 financial results, as we deferred a significant amount of revenue.
-But we believe that the transition to a subscription model is working well and the benefits of this business model became evident in the first two quarters of fiscal 2018.
-For the two quarters ended February 28, 2018, our consolidated sales increased 15 percent to \$94.5 million compared with \$82.0 million in the first half of fiscal 2017 and our gross profit and gross margins also improved compared with the prior year.
-These improvements were partially offset by increased operating expenses as we are transitioning to a subscription model and investing in new personnel, content, and technology to drive future growth.
+But we believe that the transition to a subscription model is working well and the benefits of this business model became evident in the first three quarters of fiscal 2018.
+For the three quarters ended May 31, 2018, our consolidated sales increased 15 percent to \$144.9 million compared with \$125.7 million in fiscal 2017, and our gross profit and gross margins also improved compared with the prior year.
+These improvements were partially offset by increased operating expenses as we are transitioning to a subscription-based business model and investing in new personnel, content, and technology to drive future growth.

-Our financial results for the quarter ended February 28, 2018 were affected by a number of factors, which are described in further detail throughout this discussion and analysis.
-The following is a summary of key financial items for the quarter ended February 28, 2018:
+Our financial results for the quarter ended May 31, 2018 were affected by a number of factors, which are described in further detail throughout this discussion and analysis.
+The following is a summary of key financial items for the quarter ended May 31, 2018: